-Because the explosive and ballistic forces involved in the explosion of a sodium hypochlorite pressure vessel fell outside the parameters of our existing testing database, we first calculated the theoretical forces involved.
+Because the explosive and ballistic forces involved in the explosion of a sodium hypochlorite pressure vessel fell outside the parameters of our existing testing archive, we first calculated the theoretical forces involved.
 Using force modeling software, our testing partner modeled a fluid-filled acrylic tube under explosive overpressure.

 To validate the model and calculations, we worked with our research partner to conduct a series of tests that simulate the explosion that can occur in this generator.
 The image at the right shows the test fixture that our research partner fabricated.

 The video shows the results of the explosive test:

 To give an idea of the forces involved in this test, an unconstrained test of the fluid-filled acrylic tank resulted in fragments being ejected up to 96 feet away!

 Having verified the explosive loads associated with a sodium hypochlorite generator failure, we next designed a series of machine guard enclosures for the various generators installed throughout the municipal water system.
 Because these generators were already installed, we had to design our enclosures to conform to existing room and equipment dimensions and configurations.
 In addition, our enclosures needed to allow access to the end caps of the generators for maintenance, and all polycarbonate panels had to be easily replaceable in case of damage.